 Find out what five successful campaigners identified as their reasons for success.
-They talk about pride, love, determination, morals, collective strength and the ability to keep on going even when their campaigns went backwards rather than forwards.
+They talk about pride, love, determination morals, collective strength and the ability to keep on going even when their campaigns were not going as planned.
 In their minds, these were the attributes above everything else that led to success.